Transformer oil

 Transformer oil or insulating oil is an oil that is stable at high temperatures and has excellent electrical insulating properties.
 It is used in oil-filled wet transformers, some types of high-voltage capacitors, fluorescent lamp ballasts, and some types of high-voltage switches and circuit breakers.
-Its functions are to insulate, suppress corona discharge and arcing, and to serve as a coolant.
+It functions to insulate, suppress corona discharge and arcing, and serves as a coolant.

-Transformer oil is most often based on mineral oil, but alternative formulations with different engineering or environmental properties are growing in popularity.
+Most often, transformer oil is based on mineral oil, but alternative formulations - with different engineering or environmental properties - are growing in popularity.